247sathish/AndroidPreparation/README.md

 ### What are ViewGroups and how they are different from the Views?

-Overall, the main difference between Views and ViewGroups is that Views are the basic UI elements(EditText, Button, CheckBox etc) that are used to display content and handle user input, while ViewGroups are used to organize Views into a hierarchy and define the layout of the user interface.
+Overall, the main difference between Views and ViewGroups is that Views are the basic UI elements`(EditText, Button, CheckBox etc)` that are used to display content and handle user input, while ViewGroups are used to `organize Views into a hierarchy` and define the layout of the user interface.

 ### What is a Canvas?

-In Android, a Canvas is an object that is used to draw graphics onto a View.
+In Android, a `Canvas is an object that is used to draw graphics onto a View`.
 The Canvas class provides methods for drawing text, lines, bitmaps, and other graphics objects onto the View.

 A Canvas is associated with a Paint object, which is used to control the style and color of the graphics drawn onto the Canvas.